 Ball State University is a wonderful choice for students pursuing an Urban & Regional Planning degree.
 Ball State University is one of the largest schools in Indiana.

 Eastern Michigan University is a good choice for students pursuing an Urban & Regional Planning degree.
-The locale of Ypsilanti, Michigan, is great for individuals who opt for a less busy, suburban place.
+This school has one of the largest student bodies in Michigan.

 By offering school funding to 72.0% of its undergraduates,this school helps you avoid as much student debt as possible.
-This school is thought to be a great choice for veterans and military members.
+The campus at this school is really diverse and includes undergraduates from over 25 states and territories and at least 39 countries.
 Take a virtual tour to learn more about Eastern Michigan's campus.